Monitor food fortification for quality and impact

 Program monitoring includes:

-- Intake: Household surveys confirm that fortified rice or food made with fortified flour is purchased, people are eating it, and that enough is eaten to have the desired effect.
+- Consumption: Household surveys confirm that fortified rice or food made with fortified flour is purchased, people are eating it, and that enough is eaten to have the desired effect.

 - Impact: If products are fortified at recommended nutrient levels and at least 80% of the population is consuming the products, then countries may want to consider an impact evaluation of biological and clinical outcomes.
 Data from routine Demographic and Health Surveys or birth defect surveillance programs can indicate a fortification program's impact.